While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 Rolls Royce Silver Shadow 2

-After a reasonably successful five years in business I was hit by yet more disappointment.
+After a reasonably successful five years in business, I was hit by yet more disappointment.
 My partner admitted to a financial indiscretion involving himself and an employee of one of our larger clients, prompting me to end the partnership and take overall control of the business.
-This had a negative impact on the turnover of my design business and I sought desperately to find another avenue of revenue.
-I contacted the son of my former Beirut based employer who, because of the civil war, had re-located his own business to Kuwait.
-I arranged a meeting in London where we agreed to form a UK based entity of his ad agency operation.
-We put in equal amounts of seed money and formed MEANS UK Ltd. The name being an acronym for Middle East Advertising Network Services.
+This harmed the turnover of my design business, and I sought desperately to find another avenue of revenue.
+I contacted the son of my former Beirut-based employer, who, because of the civil war, had relocated his own business to Kuwait.
+I arranged a meeting in London where we agreed to form a UK-based entity of his ad agency operation.
+We put in equal amounts of seed money and formed MEANS UK Ltd. The name is an acronym for Middle East Advertising Network Services.

-Fortuitously, the furniture showroom's offices adjacent to my design practice were vacating and I stepped in swiftly to obtain the lease.
+Fortuitously, the furniture showroom's offices adjacent to my design practice were vacating, and I stepped in swiftly to obtain the lease.
 I spent the majority of the seed money on a complete refurb, with contemporary furnishings, a telex, tinted glass partitioning and some decorative modern art.
-At the time I was aware the Wellcome Foundation had huge business in the Middle East, concentrated mainly on insecticide.
-I cold called the marketing manager and made a verbal introduction and proposal.
-On receiving a positive first reaction I was asked to make a creative pitch for their insecticide brand Pif Paf.
+At the time, I was aware that the Wellcome Foundation had huge business in the Middle East, concentrated mainly on insecticides.
+I cold-called the marketing manager, making a verbal introduction and proposal.
+On receiving a positive first reaction, I was asked to make a creative pitch for their insecticide brand Pif Paf.
 I worked with a copywriter friend on the pitch and used my studio staff to do all the creative work, which included TV storyboards, press ads, direct mail and point of sale material.
 (Examples below)

 We designed and wrote a monthly magazine for Dar Assayad publishing group featuring news and gossip from the Lebanese Advertising Souk.
 This, in some respects, led to my feature article in AdWeek the highly popular precursor to Haymarket's Campaign magazine.

-Fortunately my Beruit based client Dar Assayad moved their advertising department to London so I continued to design their promotional literature across most of their titles which included this Fairuz launch/promotion.
+My Beirut-based client, Dar Assayad, moved their advertising department to London, so I continued to design their promotional literature across most of their titles, which included this Fairuz launch/promotion.

-I received a call from the MD of a Paris based Mid East ad agency, who also happened to be the brother in law of my Lebanese partner.
-He invited me to his offices in Paris where he'd relocated from Beirut.
-I was not properly versed in the intrigues of transactional business dealings.
-It came as no surprise to me when he, quite correctly, pointed out that as my partners agency MEANS was constituted, it could not possibly fully service the Wellcome clients media needs.
-He suggested he might be able to help with better access to the media, so after a late dinner, he booked me into the Royal Monceau Hotel for us to convene the following morning.
-With all this bestowed largesse, I knew there had to be an angle, but I couldn't disagree with the essential logic of his argument.
+I was invited to Paris by the MD of Publi Graphics.
+Not being adequately versed in the intrigues of media trading it came as no surprise when he pointed out that MEANS could not possibly fully service the Wellcome clients' media needs.
+He suggested he might be able to help, so after a late dinner, he booked me into the Royal Monceau Hotel for us to convene the following morning.

-The dust had hardly settled on my drawing board when I received a call from my partner in Kuwait telling me that he'd come to an arrangement with his brother-in-law whereby a young executive would be seconded to our office to assist with the running of our London operation, with a particular emphasis on the media landscape.
-It was also stressed that I should be as co-operative as possible.
-I was informed he was an intelligent guy, a Lebanese Christian who spoke French, English and Arabic fluently, was extremely Anglophile, sophisticated, informed and media wise.
-Now that’s a lot to live up to, so I was eagerly anticipating this messiah from the East.
+The dust had hardly settled on my drawing board when it transpired that a young executive would be seconded to our office to assist with the running of our London operation.
+I was informed he was an educated Lebanese Christian who spoke French, English and Arabic fluently, so I eagerly awaited this messiah from the East.

 I could not possibly have anticipated the speed with which things were going to change.
-Mr Smith, as my chosen sobriquet for my new colleague, was extremely proactive and seemingly diligent.
-His first recommendation was a name change for the business, and in my naivety I agreed.
-The new company was registered as an International S.A. and I was not privy to any actual paperwork, this exercise was carried out in Paris.
-Mr. Smith gave himself the title of Chief Operating Officer and I was Managing/Creative Director of AlMona UK Ltd. or at least that is what was printed on my business card.
+Mr Smith, as my chosen sobriquet for my new colleague, was highly proactive and seemingly diligent.
+His first recommendation was a name change for the business, and in my naivety, I agreed.
+The new company was registered as AlMona International S.A.

-At the time, these machinations were way beyond my comprehension.
-So in fact, eventually, all I could suffice from this was we were two companies, London being a creative and production hub, and SA being a media billing hub, though in reality, and with hindsight, it was simply a device to spirit funds out of the UK into an off-shore entity, again presumably Paris based.
-We eventually, after a poor start, employed an experienced English account executive from Dorland's, who I'll call James, to manage the business of the Wellcome Foundation.
-We also employed an English lady media planner who came with all the requisite credentials.
+At the time, these machinations were beyond my comprehension.
+So in fact, eventually, all I could derive was that we were two companies, London being a creative and production hub, and SA being a media billing hub.
+In reality, and with hindsight, it was simply a device to spirit funds out of the UK into an offshore entity, presumably Paris-based.
+We eventually employed an experienced English account executive from Dorland's to manage the business of the Wellcome Foundation.
+We also hired an English lady media planner who came with all the requisite credentials.

-My design studio continued to give creative support to the agency and I also employed an art director to run my studio, while I worked full time for the Agency entity.
-We planned to seek new business at speed, and though I knew Mr. Smith and I chimed in terms of a shared ambition, I was less sure about our shared values.
-This was when things began to get frenetic, and there was an increase of energy out of all proportion to our size.
-It wasn’t long before we had four major accounts, and we were pitching for new business on a regular basis.
-I was contacted by my old Sharwoods/RHM client who suggested I might like to pitch for the Ross frozen foods business, to which I eagerly agreed.
+My premises and design studio continued to provide support to the agency.
+At the same time, I worked full-time for the Agency entity.
+We planned to seek new business at speed, and though I knew Mr. Smith and I shared a common ambition, I was less sure about our shared values.
+It wasn’t long before those values were tested.
+We had four major accounts, and we were pitching for new business regularly.
+I was contacted by an old client, who suggested I might like to pitch for the Ross frozen foods business, to which I eagerly agreed.
 I worked with a copywriter friend who wrote the jingle.
-On gaining the account we selected Lamberts to shoot our commercial.
-See still from TV commercial and text from the jingle.
+On gaining the account, we selected Lamberts to shoot our commercial.
+See clip.

 Ross are ready, good and ready for you

-By this time we were handling so much TV I needed someone to deal with the logistics and I hired an old friend to take charge of tv production.
-She was very experienced in the industry and in the time she worked with us was an exceptional producer.
-It also happened our billing and book-keeping had got badly in arrears and so we hired a full time book-keeper/production and billing exec.
-She came highly recommended by James having previously worked at Dorlands.
-At about this time Mr. Smith had hired an additional senior account executive.
-This guy came with a good track record in Middle East advertising circles, was Anglo/Lebanese and would be responsible for all client contact, and particularly the Wellcome business.
-By then we were seven in the ad agency and five in my studio.
+By this time, I needed someone to deal with the logistics, so I hired an old friend to take charge of TV production.
+She was very experienced in the industry, and during the time she worked with us, she was an exceptional producer.
+It also happened that our billing and bookkeeping had got badly in arrears, and so we hired a full-time bookkeeper/production and billing exec.
+She came highly recommended, having previously worked at Dorlands.
+At about this time, Mr. Smith had hired an additional senior account executive.
+This individual brought a strong track record in Middle East advertising circles, being Anglo/Lebanese, and would oversee all client contact, with a particular focus on the Wellcome business.
+By then, we were seven in the ad agency and five in my studio.

-In Beirut, more than a decade earlier, I designed an exhibition stand for the Fa soap brand.
-Aware nudity was strictly off the cards in this territory I came up with the next best thing, as seen here.
-Twelve years later, I pitched a tv story-board for the same brand.
+A decade earlier, I designed an exhibition stand for the Fa soap brand (see photo).
+Twelve years later, I pitched a TV storyboard for the same brand.
 The concept was to be adaptable across three product lines, being Fa soap, deodorant and shampoo.
-After countless trips to Dusseldorf a storyboard was agreed and we filmed at Duns River Falls, Jamaica.
-Again using Lamberts we shot on 35mm film as opposed to digital for the very best image quality, and the fee was a record amount for making commercials in this market.
+After countless trips to Düsseldorf, a storyboard was agreed upon, and we filmed at Dunn's River Falls, Jamaica.
+Again, using Lamberts, we shot on 35mm film as opposed to digital for the very best image quality, and the fee was a record amount for making commercials in this market.

-We opened an office in Beirut and following an Advertising Age Conference in Cairo, which I attended, I was informed that we'd taken an interest in a local Cairo Agency.
-After about a year the launch campaign for our Pif Paf product had clearly run it's course and we were asked us to come up with three 15 second commercials for the main brand, and one for a powder product, see below.
-I should add, in those days a creative guy in the middle east, and most certainly in my case, was an all-round concept man meaning art director and copywriter.
+After about a year, the launch campaign for our Pif Paf product had clearly run its course, and we were asked to come up with three 15-second commercials for the main brand, and one for a powder product, see below.
+In those days, a creative guy in the Middle East, and most certainly in my case, was an all-round concept man, meaning art director and copywriter.
 These commercials were aggressive in tone and used the same strap line we had established in the launch commercial.
 My selected production company was Sinclair Associates, the same company I used for the launch commercials.

 We used close ups of a roaring tiger, the jaws of a shark, and a striking cobra to convey in visual metaphors the effect of a mosquito bite.
 With the tag line, The Effect is Deadly.